Superannuation is money set aside for your retirement.

 The money comes from contributions made into your super fund by your employer.
 You may top the fund up with your own money, and you may be eligible for co-contributions from the government.

-Your employer must pay 10% of your salary into a super fund.
+Your employer must pay a percentage of your salary into a super fund.
 This is called the Super Guarantee and it's the law.

 Read about superannuation basics, and access useful tips and tools— MoneySmart is an Australian Government website that provides advice to help you manage your money.